 Work at home.
 The bursty nature of modern work environments.
 Rapid changes in applications and the underlying computer technology needed to support them.
 The evolution of work going forward will require more flexibility, scalability, and adaptability than ever before.
 The 40-year model of regularly spending CapEx on personal computing upgrades for employee populations is falling behind the needs of current and future business models.
 It’s time to take a closer look at cloud-based virtual desktop technology and how it can answer the modern realities of business.

-Amazon Nimble Studio enables companies to quickly set up and run their own content creation studios entirely in the cloud.
-Creative studios leveraging Nimble Studio can quickly, and easily onboard artists located across the world to produce high-quality interactive content, visual effects, and 2D/3D animations.
+Amazon Studio in the Cloud and Nimble Studio enables companies to quickly set up and run their own content creation studios entirely in the cloud.
+Creative studios leveraging Studio in the Cloud and Nimble Studio can quickly, and easily onboard artists located across the world to produce high-quality interactive content, visual effects, and 2D/3D animations.

 Ideal for Remote Work